Notre Dame Catholic Secondary School (Brampton): Athletics

+St. Marcellinus Varsity Boys Basketball team.

 Academics

 Notre Dame offers courses in the International Baccalaureate (IB) program.
 IB students at Notre Dame are able to take courses in higher level English, chemistry, and history, as well as standard level French, mathematics, physics, and biology.
 In addition to these subjects, IB students must participate in the compulsory course Theory of Knowledge.
-Students are also required to engage in 150 hours of community service.
+Students are also required to engage in 150 Creativity, Activity and Service hours.

 Various Notre Dame IB classes have had the special opportunity to attend TEDxIB at York School in Toronto.
 Notre Dame has been represented at the conference by Adrienne Mallari in 2011 and by Ewalina Jeyanesan in 2012.

 Community activism

 Students take part in a semi-annual food drive, consistently donating at least 10,000 pounds of non-perishable food and other commodities; these are then given to a local food bank.
 One student in 2008 managed to collect over 1.2 tonnes of food.
 That year, Notre Dame as a whole collected about 16,308 pounds of food for the Ste.
 Louise Outreach Centre.
 The school has since escalated in their participation in this event, setting for itself a current record of over 42,000 pounds of food collected in one drive.